tushar-semwal/academic-kickstart/content/project/tartarus/index.md

 +++
+title = "Project Tartarus"
-title = "Arduino FirebirdV Extension" date = 2019-03-12T18:18:17+01:00
+date = 2019-05-19T18:36:30+01:00
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["robotics","embedded","firebirdV"]
+tags = ["softwares","robotics","embedded"]

 # Project summary to display on homepage.
-summary = "Extending Arduino IDE for FirebirdV robot by Nex-Robotics."
+summary = "Tartarus is a multi-agent emulator for Static as well as Mobile Agents."

 # Slides (optional).
 #   Associate this page with Markdown slides.